If You've Ever Wondered How To Create Texas Style Beef Brisket At Home, Then This Is The Smoked Brisket Recipe For You!

 Cooking a Hunk O' Flat (HOF) or Hunk O' Point (HOP)

+A whole packer brisket is a lot of meat!
+Many grocers cut up the whole brisket into smaller more manageable sizes.
+I often see cuts from the flat or point running anywhere from three to six pounds.
+I call them a HOF, for Hunk O' Flat, or HOP for Hunk 'O Point.
 HOFs seem to be more common than HOPs.
 If the meat case has both, chose the HOP.
 It has more marbling in the muscle and will be more tender, flavorful, and juicy.
 If you see only flats, ask the butcher if you can order points.
 HOFs are usually tough and it is hard to make them tender.
-But don't ask your butcher for a HOF, that's just a term you and I use.
+But don't ask your butcher for a HOF: that's just a term you and I use.

 My grocer usually has a number of HOFs in the three to four pound range, perfect for serving a small family.
 If you are cooking a three to four pound HOF, there is much less waste and shrinkage, so buy 1/2 pound or more for each person.

 The HOF is practically pure muscle and has little marbling, the kind of fat that makes meat taste tender and juicy.
 Most people who buy the HOF are making pot roast by simmering it for hours in liquid.
 But you want the Texas taste, right?
 If you must do a HOF, then try really really hard to get Certified Angus, USDA Choice, USDA Prime, or even Wagyu beef.
 They have better marbling.
 Choose a thick HOF, and look for marbling and uniform thickness so one edge won't dry out.
 If the meat is not on a plastic tray and you can flex it, select one that is floppy.
 The technique for cooking a small hunk is pretty much the same as cooking a packer.